 The Explorer Program was born out of the tremendous popularity of our shorter overnight trips, such as to Bowman Lake.
-It's a one-week stand alone program.
-Participants meet at camp and return to camp, but they spend the entire week exploring the Tahoe National Forest, from majestic mountain peaks to roaring rivers, from serene lakes to emerald meadows, from grand forests to sweeping granite fields.
+The Explorer Program is a one-week stand alone BACK COUNTRY program.
+Participants meet at camp and return to camp, but they otherwise spend the entire week out exploring the Tahoe National Forest, from majestic mountain peaks to roaring rivers, from serene lakes to emerald meadows, from grand forests to sweeping granite fields.
 (The Explorer Program does not take place at camp and participants do not participate in the normal camp program).

 Some might confuse the Explorer Program with a backpacking program.
 But it's so much more.
 Here's what's different:

 1) First and foremost, the participants plan the trip with staff guidance.
 We'll go over the different options for hiking trails, camp sites, and activities such as rock climbing, paddle boarding, canoeing, fishing, swimming, backpacking or day trips from a base camp, and the group collectively decides on the shape of the trip and what activities they want.
 For example, if they want a traditional backpacking trip where they hike about 5 miles, camp, hike, camp, and so on, that's just fine.

 But if they want to establish a base camp and from there do day hikes, paddle board or canoe on a lake, rock climb, or play in a waterfall, that's great too!
 Each trip is unique.
 Being able to plan, control, and conduct their own trip helps reinforce several of the key life skills that Shaffer's High Sierra Camp is all about: building competence in and appreciation of the wilderness, resulting in increased self-confidence and independence, all the while having fun and making deep friendships.